shells-sh/styles.sh/_pages/index.md

 _This document contains my **personal** preferences only._

-_These style guidelines are intended for BASH libraries and applications._
+_These style guidelines are intended for Bash libraries and applications._
 _This is less relevant for simple shell scripts, although perhaps useful._

 ### Please be kind.

 _I am sharing this in the hopes that some may find this interesting or useful. ~ [@bex](https://github.com/beccasaurus)_

-> _Note: there are no shout outs to any projects or tools, generic [BASH][] code only._
+> _Note: there are no shout outs to any projects or tools, generic [Bash][] code only._

 [bash]: https://en.wikipedia.org/wiki/Bash_(Unix_shell)